 - Weight Loss: Losing weight has been shown to reduce AST and ALT levels and reverse liver damage.
 There’s a right way to lose weight and a wrong way, so focus on improving your diet and exercising more as opposed to simply restricting your calories.

-- Dietary Intervention: Insulin resistance is often caused by over consumption of refined sugars and carbohydrates.
-You can impact insulin levels by reducing the amount of sugar and refined carbohydrates you consume (breads, pastas, bagels, pizza, sugary drinks, etc.).
+- Dietary Intervention: Insulin resistance is often caused by the over-consumption of refined sugars and carbohydrates.
+You can impact insulin levels by reducing the amount of sugar and refined carbohydrates you consume (2)(bread, pasta, bagels, pizza, sugary drinks, etc.).

-- Supplements: Certain supplements have been shown to reduce inflammation and oxidative stress which is critical in the pathogensis of NASH and NAFLD.
-These supplements have been shown in studies to help: Vitamin E, Vitamin C, Berberine, Probiotics, Glutathione precursors (Betaine).
+- Supplements: Certain supplements have been shown to reduce inflammation and oxidative stress which is critical in the pathogenesis of NASH and NAFLD.
+These supplements have been shown in studies (3) to help: Vitamin E, Vitamin C, Berberine, Probiotics, and Glutathione precursors (Betaine).

 - Exercise: Exercise helps to increase insulin sensitivity and may assist with weight loss.
 If you have elevated liver function tests and you are overweight make sure you don’t forget the basics like exercise.